hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Notes

-- This implementation makes use of an older way of estimating dose.
+- This implementation makes use of a primitive way of estimating dose.
 Please verify it works (or re-write using the new methods) before using for anything important.